From Santa Monica to downtown, here are all the seasonal pop-up ice skating rinks where you can channel your inner Gretzky or Dorothy Hamill.

 The Rink in Downtown Burbank

 With adorable ice skating aids and unlimited skate time, this is easily the best ice rink in LA for your youngest skaters.
-The bright orange, seal-shaped skate aids are tons of fun for skating newbies who could use a helping hand staying upright on the ice.
-Afterwards, stop in at the Holiday Market next door to check out the seasonal handicrafts, grab some snacks and enjoy the festive sounds of caroling.
+The skate aids are tons of fun for skating newbies who could use a helping hand staying upright on the ice.
+Afterward, wonder to more than 400 shops and restaurants, and the recently renovated Burbank Town Center.

-Extras: Do your first time skaters need a lesson to get started?
-Sign up in advance and head to The Rink on Saturday mornings, when kids 5-15 years old can get skate lessons for $20, which includes skate rental and admission after.
+Extras: Do your first-time skaters need a lesson to get started?
+Head to the rink Sat. morning, when kids 5-15 years old can get skate lessons for $25, which includes skate rental and admission after.
 If you’re a little rusty yourself, stick around for the adult lesson (16 years & up) after.

 532 S. Olive St.